modlfo/VultModules/content/Lateralus.md

 image = "../images/Lateralus.png"
 +++

-Lateralus is ladder filter which is the same structure that the Moog synthesizers use.
-Lateralus has two implementations.
+Lateralus is ladder filter which is the same structure that a very famous inventor created for his synthesizers.

+The paid version of Lateralus has two implementations.
 Each implementation is based on a different simulation model that I have developed.
 One of the models has been developed to provide a sound similar to other well known filter that has the same structure.

 ## Videos